-Greg Bird Talks About Losing His Job And The Future ‘You Ain’t Going To Be The 1st Baseman Hitting .190’
+Greg Bird Talks About Losing His Job And The Future: ‘You Ain’t Going To Be The 1st Baseman Hitting .190’

 — Laura Albanese (@AlbaneseLaura) September 21, 2018

-Despite his health problems and woes at the plate which are only overshadowed by those of teammate Gary Sanchez, Bird maintains that long term he will be fine.
-He says he can hit and play, but just isn’t right now.
+Despite his health problems and woes at the plate, which are only overshadowed by those of teammate Gary Sanchez, Bird maintains that long-term he will be fine.
+He says he can hit and play but just isn’t right now.
 While he says he isn’t worried about his future with the Yankees, he does understand they will go with players that are producing.
-As he told NJ Advance Media, “You ain’t going to be the first baseman hitting.190.”
+As he told NJ Advance Media, “You ain’t going to be the first baseman hitting 0.190.”